korzck/motion-detection/README.md

 # Frames substraction motion detection

-This project uses OpenCV video capture (from `/dev/video0` stream) and frame filtering to detect ant difference in the picture.
-Refreshing (comparing) rate is at each second frame, in other words difference is calculated in this formula: `difference = (current frame) - (previous frame)`.
+This project uses OpenCV video capture (from standard video input stream) and frame filtering to detect ant difference in the picture.
+Refreshing (comparing) rate is at each second frame.
+Difference is calculated in this formula: `difference = (current frame) - (previous frame)`.

 Amplifying matrix for example 1:
 ```